dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

             <eventid></eventid>                       -- second eventID
         </group>
 ```
 This xml is pretty basic, but it is not descriptive.
-However, additional descriptive text can be added in order to make it more 'user-friendly' by giving names to and descriptions of the variables.
+Fortunately, descriptive text can be added in order to make it more 'user-friendly' by giving names to and descriptions of the variables.
 These are visible in the GUI-Tool.
 In addition, we can add a text node-variable that is saved in the node.
 All these additions look  like:
 ```
     <group>
         <name>I/O Events</name>                                     -- header name